 This department consists of booth exhibits that are to represent the work, accomplishments, events, projects, and activities of Junior Fair Organizations over the past year.
-Chairperson: 4-H Educator

-Judging: Sunday, July 10th - 9:00am, Youth Building
+Judging: Sunday, July 7th - 9:00am, Youth Building

-- 1. All youth groups participating in the Junior Fair are encouraged to have a booth exhibit. - 2.
-Entries are due online through Fair Entry by June 1st. - Exhibitors may only exhibit a maximum one booth 3. per club, chapter, or troop. - 4.
-Booths should try to incorporate the Junior Fair Theme "Barn in the USA"
+- 1.All youth groups participating in the Junior Fair are required to have a booth exhibit. - 2.
+Entries are due online through Fair Entry by June 15th. - 3.Exhibitors may only exhibit a maximum one booth per club, chapter, or troop. - 4.Booths should try to incorporate the Junior Fair Theme "Candyland"

-- 1. Booth setup is Thursday, July 7, 9:00am - 9:00pm and Friday, July 8, 9:00am - 9:00pm.
-All booths need to be completed by 9:00pm on Friday, July 8. - No booth is to have a ceiling.
-2. - All electric must use a grounded extension cord.
-3. - Decision of the judges are final.
-4. - 5.
-Clubs are required to remove all staples, tacks, pins, paper, and other materials from the booth area. - 6.
-Booth removal will be on Sunday, July 17 from 8:00am - 1:00pm.
+- 1. Booth setup is Thursday, July 7, 9:00am 9:00pm and Friday, July 8, 9:00am 9:00pm.
+All booths need to be completed by 9:00pm on Friday, July 8. - 2.
+No booth is to have a ceiling. - 3.
+All electric must use a grounded extension cord. - 4.
+Decision of the judges are final.

+- 5. Clubs are required to remove all staples, tacks, pins, paper, and other materials from the booth area. - 6.
+Booth removal will be on Sunday, July 17 from 8:00am 1:00pm.
 All items needed to be removed Sunday, any items left past 1:00pm will be discarded.

-The Logan County Agricultural Society and OSU Extension are not responsible for damage to contents of booths or loss of articles from booths, including ribbons and awards,
+The Logan County Agricultural Society and OSU Extension are not responsible for damage to contents of booths or loss of articles from booths, including ribbons and awards.